Instructional Resources

 Teaching an understanding of genre:

-• We studied well-written sentences and/or paragraphs.
+• Study well-written sentences and/or paragraphs.

 Teaching an awareness of audience:

-• Students responded to each other’s drafts.
+• Students respond to each other’s drafts.

 Teaching the conventions of revised written English: